 - disclaimed the full scope of the claim term in the specification.

-A disclaimer can arise in many different situations.
-The most common situation is when the inventor presents arguments in a response to the examiner in support of patentability.
-The inventor would distinguish his or her invention from the prior art.
-More particularly, the inventor says that his or her invention is not like the prior art.
-Hence, the scope of the claims excludes that prior art feature even if the plain meaning of the term would encompass it.
+A disclaimer is different from acting as your own lexicographer.
+The most common situation where a disclaimer arises is when the inventor presents arguments in a response to the examiner in support of patentability.
+The arguments try to distinguish the invention from the prior art.
+By distinguishing the invention from the prior art, the inventor is really saying that the claimed invention doesn’t include the prior art.
+Hence, the scope of the claims regardless of whether the literal works might include a feature excludes that prior art feature.

 The broadest reasonable interpretation causes significant issues with laypeople.